anybox/anybox.recipe.odoo/doc/contributing.rst

   and `pyflakes <https://pypi.python.org/pypi/pyflakes>`_).
 * Unit tests : we try and test as much as possible.
-It is hard to achieve a real 100% with a tool that calls so many external processes, but this is mitigated by our `continuous integration`_ practice of doing real OpenERP installations.
+It is hard to achieve a real 100% with a tool that calls so many external processes, but this is mitigated by our
+  :ref:`continuous integration <continuous_integration>` practice of
+  doing real OpenERP installations with the latest revision of the recipe.

 Launching static analysis and unit tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~